 Chris Peters Guitar

-If you're interested in lessons, please use the contact form on my website or the phone number on my profile to reach out.
-Lessons are $29 per half hour and $58 per hour, billed monthly.
+If you have any questions, please contact me via my website.
+Lessons are once per week, $29 per half hour and $58 per hour, billed monthly.
+Lessons are available online and in person.
 I offer an initial free trial lesson consultation with no obligation to register.

 Hi!
 I've been working with students of all ages, backgrounds, and levels of ability, since 1997.
 I have a diverse music background that includes studio guitar work for film, TV, radio, and albums, as well as live performance.
 This provides a unique perspective and skillset that is leveraged to serve the students.
 Let's work together to achieve your music dreams.
 I'm here to help.
 Let's discuss your goals.

 Able to read music

 Frequently asked questions